Job description vs. job offer - what’s what?

 What is a job description?

 Just as the name suggests, a job description is a description of the responsibilities and tasks someone will carry out in a specific role.
 It always includes the job title and any requirements for the role, like education, skills, or years of experience.
 In addition to those few things, it can include information about the company, the project, and nice-to-haves, like skills that can come in handy.
-A job description is public and always included in the job posting on career portals.
+A job description is public and always included in job postings on career portals, along with ways to apply for the position.

 It’s worth noting that every job description is always based on what the company needs.
 But the needs depend on the talent situation inside the organization.
 If someone leaves a company, the recruitment team has to hire someone to replace that person.
 The new hire will be responsible for the same tasks, and the things included in the description won’t probably change over the course of work.
 A different situation occurs when the company hires a “new” person to join the team.
 In such scenarios, the job description can be a bit “off” from the actual work the person will do.
 When starting a recruitment process, ask your recruiter if your responsibilities may change with time.
 This way, you’ll know what to prepare for.